pizzamoeger/student-app/README.md

 If you create an event that is repeated weekly, an event will be created for each week in the current semester.
 (This is what I meant by "infinite").
 The classes, events and assignments you can see in the app are only the classes, events and assignments for the currently selected semester.

+## Managing your grades

+You can access the `Grades`-View by opening the popup-menu and clicking on the `GRADES`-TextView.

+There you can see a list of all classes with their average grade.
+You can add a grade for a class by clicking on the `+`-icon.

+It will open the `Add Grade`-View.
+You can set a weight and a grade.

+By clicking on a class in the list, you can open the `Grades for class`-View.
+There you can see all grades for this class.
+You can decide to give them titles (by just editing the title at the left of each grade).
+You can also edit weight and grade just by editing them directly.
+Changes will be saved automatically.
+You can also delete grades by clicking the trash-icon.
+You can add a grade for this class by clicking the `+ ADD GRADE`-Button, which will open the `Add Grade`-View.

+## Account